-Today is the birthday of Culture Club singer Boy George, who turns 56 today.
-We look forward to the Culture Club album Tribes.
+Today is the birthday of wrestling legend Hulk Hogan, who turns 64.
+We look forward to his return to the WWE!!

 The movie and TV Superman made me forget about Smallville.
 I’ve watched Smallville religiously for 10 years because I’m a Superman fan and proud of it.
 I was looking forward to the finale where Clark would finally wear the suit.
 Unfortunately it became a day of controversy.
 It was no problem of Clark becoming Superman, but its execution was what bothered me – we had close-ups and CGI’s of both Clark and the cape, along with a shirt rip that revealed the symbol.
 We never saw him wore the suit in live-action.
 In a new interview Tom Welling revealed that he made sure he didn’t wear the suit in the finale.
 Of course he had a say in this because he was one of the producers of the show’s final 3 seasons.

 Many of us, including myself, felt cheated and were let down.
 Even the show’s creators Al Gough and Miles Millar were confused by the finale.
 Smallville ended in 2011 and a new Superman movie called Man of Steel was released in 2013.
 Man of Steel was a breath of fresh air because Henry Cavill embraced the character, embraced wearing the suit, and embraced flying.
 While the movie was polarizing for fans and critics, I did like the action sequences.
 Seeing Henry fly and wore the suit made me forget about Smallville and I felt that this was should have been in the show’s finale.

 Henry has been promoting Superman very well onscreen and offscreen, which included he and current Lois Lane Amy Adams doing the ice bucket challenge while Henry wore the suit.
 That is dedication to the Superman legend.